 The Governors complete annual self-assessments, registers of interest and skills audits.
 The Chair (James Pinchbeck) met with all Governors in July to carry out annual appraisals based on the self-assessments.
 As part of this Committee membership was restructured for the academic year 2019/20.
 The Board also carried out a formal review of Board Effectiveness which resulted in the performance being assessed as good or excellent in all areas covered.
 A focus for the next academic year is to move to 'Extraordinary Governance' and a number of governance actions, including cross-committee attendance, engagement at events and with students, and carrying out learning walks have been set out which will be monitored and reported on throughout the year.
 An internal audit of Corporate Governance carried out in July 2019 concluded that governance was 'strong'.
 The Chair of Search has analysed the Skills Audits returns and reported his findings to the Board of Corporation.
-The findings will be used to focus future Governor recruitment.
+The findings were used to focus a Governor recruitment exercise in Summer 2020 for the 2020/21 academic year.